 About Susan McKendry

 I am a registered Social Worker in Ontario, Canada and I have a private practice in the East end of Barrie, Ontario.
-I completed my certification with the Academy of Cognitive Therapy in July 2016 and shortly afterward, I was granted certification with the Canadian Association of CBT Therapists.
+I completed my certification with the Academy of Cognitive Therapy and the Canadian Association of CBT in July 2016.
 I am an ongoing member of the Association of Social Workers and the Professional College of Social Workers.
 I graduated from Laurentian University in 1992 and I completed my Master’s Degree in Social Work at the University of Toronto in 1993.

 My career path has offered me a number of valuable learning opportunities including work in hospitals, adult and children’s mental health, schools and in youth rehabilitation.
 I have worked in the field of custody access, crisis of disclosure with the Children’s Aid Society, the Native Residential Schools Victims Support & Crisis Program, the Internet Child Exploitation Program, and Victim Crisis Assistance Program.
-My full time private practice has been in existence since 2000 and I serve children over the age of twelve, youth and adults with anxiety disorders and depression.
+My private practice has been in existence since 2000 and I presently serve children over the age of fourteen and adults with anxiety disorders, eating disorders and depression.

-From 2009 to 2016, I pursued relevant professional learning and supervision opportunities including the completion of over 400 hours of CBT training with various leaders in the field including Dr. Phillip Kendall, Dr. Christine Padesky, Dr. Dennis Greenberger, Dr. Judith Beck, to name a few.
+From 2009 to 2017, I pursued relevant professional learning and supervision opportunities including the completion of over 400 hours of CBT training with various leaders in the field.
 In 2012, I met the requirements for certification with the National Association of CBT therapist (Dr. Also Pucci).
-More recently, I completed my Anxiety Specialist Certification with the University of Toronto.
-My professional focus continues to be providing CBT for anxiety disorders and depression (youth and adults) and I continue to work with many anxious youth in the community who are juggling the demands of school and mental health issues.
+In 2016, I completed the Anxiety Specialist Certification with the University of Toronto.
+This year, I completed the CBT-E training for eating disorders which I now provide as a component of my practice.